mmiranda222/.statsuite/content/using-api/ref-metadata/_index.md

 The download is done using the SDMX (NSI) web service.
 Two SDMX file formats are supported.
 See below.

 The following features are supported:
-- link referential metadata to either a dataflow or a Data Structure Definition (DSD)
+- attach higher-level referential metadata to either a dataflow or a data structure definition (DSD)
 - very long textual referential metadata (maximum 536,870,912 characters in total for all languages)
 - [hierarchial referential metadata](#hierarchial-referential-metadata) attributes
 - attach referential metadata to (at least) a time period value